 - Public records– Any public information, such as bankruptcy, late child support, or unpaid taxes, can stay on your credit report for up to 7 years.
 Comb through each of these sections and make sure that all the information is correct.

-If you need assistance, please contact us to schedule your First Class Lending Review!
+If you need assistance, please schedule an appointment or contact a Loan Officer to schedule your First Class Lending Review!